DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/index.Rmd

 ---
-title: "Computational Probability and Statistics - MASTER"
+title: "Probability and Statistics for Scientists and Engineers"
 author:
 - Matthew Davis
 - Brianna Hitt